Surface Preparation Treatment with Fiber Lasers

 What is surface preparation treatment?

 Simply this is the preparation of a surface through a treatment (the name speaks for itself!).
-The reason for the surface preparation is virtually always to increase the adhesion capability of coatings.
+The reason for the surface to be prepared is virtually always to increase the adhesion capability of coatings.

 Industry professionals say that the most important factor, which influences the long-term performance of coatings is the quality with which the surface had been prepared.
 Traditionally this was achieved chemically or mechanically, but a modern-day emerging approach is to treat surfaces with laser technology.